worldline/learning-kotlin-multiplatform/docs/src/configure/README.md

 ### Android module (AndroidApp)

-Nothing speacial here it's a typical android app.

-Notice that your multiplatform library functions ``greet()`` is ready to use.
+The Android app declaration with ressouces, manifest and activities Notice that your multiplatform library functions ``greet()`` can be used there.

 MainActivity.kt
 ```kotlin